 Publish your ideas and become a thought leader

 If you already blog on your own website, you could republish your content as articles on LinkedIn as well, with a line at the bottom saying that the post was originally published on your own site.
-Link to your own site here and you’ll help drive traffic to your own website, too.
+Link to your own site here and you’ll help drive traffic too.

 List your company on your own profile and get recommendations

-Over on your personal LinkedIn profile, fill in your current work information with your position at your business, thereby linking your personal profile up with your company page.
-Encourage your staff to do the same, so that your business gets seen by their connections as well.
+Over on your personal LinkedIn profile, fill in your current work information with your position at your business, thereby linking your personal profile with your company page.
+As I mentioned earlier, you can also encourage your staff to do the same, so that your business gets seen by their connections as well.

 When you’ve built up a following for your company profile, you’ll find you can use LinkedIn for free market research.
 If you’ve launched a new product, for example, you could ask your followers whether there’s anything they’d change about it, so that you can refine it further.
 If you’re thinking of expanding into a new service area, you could find out whether there’s a demand for it.